 “Various interests have left decades of industrial waste in the bay,” he says.
 “It’s not just that people throw garbage on the beach.
 We have built and abandoned our shoreline, generation after generation, up and down the pearl of Rhode Island, Narragansett Bay.”

 Clean Bays’ efforts include removing more than 100 camels—10- to 12-ton wood-and-steel objects used as fenders between naval ships—from bay waters, Dresser says.

 “Essentially, these are railroad ties soaked in creosote,” he says.
 “Debris such as this has a deleterious effect on sailing and boating.
-Anyone who has ever struck a submerged object or worried about striking a submerged object understands the negative impacts
+Anyone who has ever struck a submerged object or worried about striking a submerged object understands the negative impacts of marine debris.

 “If you want to come home from the Bermuda race and sail into Newport late at night, or have the boats in the Volvo Ocean Race barrel up the East Passage, you want to make sure they’re not going to hit a 12-ton camel when they sail past Castle Hill.
 That would have a negative effect on everybody.
 Do we want boats and a coastline, or do we want garbage?
 I choose boats,” Dresser says.

 Beyond immediate, ongoing concerns about pollution are those regarding climate change.

 According to Grover Fugate, executive director of the Rhode Island Coastal Resources Management Council, marina owners and other waterfront developers will need to adapt to big changes by the middle of the century.
 Updated projections of sea level rise of, at the high end, up to nearly 10 feet by 2100 will “take out the potential infrastructure for sailing and boating by mid-century,” Fugate says.
 “There’s very little that will be left.”

 While mitigation efforts will determine actual sea level rise and “the boating world isn’t going to go away, it will have to change how it uses these areas,” he adds.